Liger: Profile and Information

 The accidental introduction of lions and ligers in the same enclosure creates ligers, but it can take up to a year for the two to mate.

-The tiger gives birth to a litter of between 2 to 4 liger cubs after a gestation period that lasts for about 100 days after pairing the male lion with the female tiger.
+The tiger gives birth to a litter of 2 to 4 liger cubs after a gestation period lasting about 100 days after pairing the male lion with the female tiger.

 The liger cubs are born blind and are incredibly vulnerable, as with the young of other large felines.
 They also depend heavily on their mother for their first six months of life.